AmroAbdrabo/orchestrationChili/doc/doc-comm-relay.md

 Object that relays packets between a `[CelluloRelayClient](#classCellulo_1_1CelluloRelayClient)` and physical robots.

 The robots that are connected to this object (i.e having their relay server set as this object) have all their events routed to the `[CelluloRelayClient](#classCellulo_1_1CelluloRelayClient)` that is connected to this server.
-Listens for incoming connections from a client upon creation.
+Does not listen for incoming connections from a client upon creation, must be enabled explicitly.

 This class is **abstract**, you cannot instantiate it directly.
 Refer to classes derived from it.